-- 2.5.3.1.4 Environmental adaptations and equipment and technology the Enrollee needs for a successful care setting transition. - 2.5.3.1.5 Stabilization and provision of uninterrupted access to Covered Services for the Enrollee. - 2.5.3.1.6 Assessment of Enrollees' ongoing care needs. - 2.5.3.1.7 Monitoring of continuity and quality of care, and services provided. - 2.5.3.2 Transition of Care Plan.
+- 2.5.3.1.2 Communication with entities involved in Enrollees' transition. - 2.5.3.1.3 Making accommodations so that all community supports, including housing, are in place prior to the Enrollee's move and that Providers are fully knowledgeable and prepared to support the Enrollee, including interface and coordination with and among social supports, clinical services and LTSS. - 2.5.3.1.4 Environmental adaptations and equipment and technology the Enrollee needs for a successful care setting transition. - 2.5.3.1.5 Stabilization and provision of uninterrupted access to Covered Services for the Enrollee. - 2.5.3.1.6 Assessment of Enrollees' ongoing care needs. - 2.5.3.1.7 Monitoring of continuity and quality of care, and services provided.

+2.5.3.1.8 Medication reconciliation.

+- 2.5.3.2 Transition of Care Plan.
 The Contractor shall, initially, and as revised, submit to the CMT, for the CMT's review and Prior Approval, a transition of care plan that shall include transition of care policies and procedures and a staffing model designed to achieve a seamless, efficient transition with minimal impact to an Enrollee's care. - 2.5.3.3 Transition of Care Team.
 The Contractor shall have an interdisciplinary transition of care team to design and implement the transition of care plan and provide oversight and management of all transition of care processes.
 The transition of care team may be part of the ICT.
 The transition of care team will consist of skilled personnel with extensive knowledge and experience transitioning Enrollees with special health care needs. - 2.5.3.4 Transition of Enrollees.
-The Contractor will identify new Enrollees who require transition services by using a variety of sources, including, but not limited to: - 2.5.3.4.1 Use of predictive modeling; - 2.5.3.4.2 Review of Enrollee Information from current Providers; - 2.5.3.4.3 Identification of an Enrollee's current placement as a guide for addressing needs; and - 2.5.3.4.4 Health Risk Screenings for Enrollees. - 2.5.3.5 Outreach.
-The Contractor's ICT will interact with Enrollees needing transition of care in order to assess the Enrollees' service needs, identify Enrollees' current
+The Contractor will identify new Enrollees who require transition services by using a variety of sources, including, but not limited to: - 2.5.3.4.1 Use of predictive modeling; - 2.5.3.4.2 Review of Enrollee Information from current Providers; - 2.5.3.4.3 Identification of an Enrollee's current placement as a guide for addressing needs; and - 2.5.3.4.4 Health Risk Screenings for Enrollees.